lucas-aragno/Ecto-Cheatsheet/README.md

 This is mostly for me, but you can check it out fork it, add more snippets and such

-**disclaimer: this is mostly to remember things when I'm working with phoenix so it's more phoenix/ecto oriented**
+**disclaimer: This is mostly to remember things when I'm working with phoenix so it's more phoenix/ecto oriented**

 * *Getting all records*